 Identifying sensitive skin

 Sensitive skin (apart from actual allergies) is often very dehydrated skin, rather than a skin type in its own right.
-Such sensitivity is caused by long-term dehydration from improper, harsh skin care.
+Such sensitivity is caused by long-term dehydration from harsh skin care or irritation from potent products.
 This can include habits like over-cleansing and using products containing irritating plant extracts or alcohol.

 If you feel like your skin has issues beyond skin type, like rough texture or irritation, you might suffer from a skin condition.